 M1 Finance is a better choice if:

 - You Prefer Self-Directed Investing.
-M1 Finance has a capable self-directed investing platform that charges no commissions or fees for normal use.
+Though its expert pies and pie slices serve hands-off investors well, M1 Finance really shines on the self-directed side.
+It has a capable self-directed investing platform that charges no commissions or fees for normal use and offers exposure to individual stocks (including fractional shares).
 Because Betterment doesn’t offer self-directed investing, the choice is obvious for active investors.

 - You Want to Avoid Asset Management Fees.
 M1 Finance doesn’t charge asset management fees on its template portfolios, although account holders are usually liable for fund fees and expenses levied by their component instruments.
 Still, this model significantly reduces M1 Finance members’ net investment expenses and could increase returns in the long run.